COMB-Lab/AMBER-AI-Support-System/README.md

 This folder contains all the scripts used to datascrape emails from the AmberWebsite.
 Inside the **PythonScripts** folder it contains a README.md file that will show how to run each script.

-## 4.)
-Rag

-This folder contains all the necessary scripts needed for the RAG portion of this project.
-Inside it contains a README.md file that will show how to run each script.